TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 *   Salon
 *   Sephora Beauty

-$19.99Women's Sandalsselect styles**After coupon $15.99\***$8.99Men's St. John's Bay Poloselect styles**After coupon $7.19\***$12.99 Women's Xersion Tees or Shortsselect styles**After coupon $10.39\***$14.99Guys' Arizona Flat-Front Shortsselect styles**After coupon $11.99\***$5.99Kids' Arizona Graphic Teeselect styles**After coupon $4.79\***$79.99Cooks 4.3-Qt.
-Stainless SteelAir Fryer**After coupon $71.99\***$19.99JCPenney Home 300TC Ultra-softCotton Twin Sheet Set**After coupon $15.99\***$39.99Black + Decker 4-slice Toaster**After coupon $35.99\*** **\*Coupon required.** Some restrictions and exclusions apply.
-See coupon for details.
-Prices shown reflect coupon discount.BackpacksYoung MenJuniorsKidsDormHomeschoolingBright moves to showcaseyour summer style,UP TO 50% OFF
-select styles
+Women's BrasYoung Men'sArizona UniformsKids' IZOD UniformsKids' Novelty Graphic TeeLiz ClaiborneBath TowelWomen's St. John's Bay PoloMen's UnderwearKids' BasicsWomen's SocksYoung Men's Graphic TeeBig &.
+Tall Graphic TeeJuniorsYoung MenKidsDormBackpacksHomeschooling   NikeadidasFilaSkechersComforters &.
+Bedding SetsSheetsBedding BasicsStorage &.
+OrganizationUP TO 50% OFF Home Saleselect styles

 *   Shop All

+*   Bedding

+*   Bath

+*   Window

+*   Kitchen &.
+Dining

+Shop AllIntroducingBig &.
+TallPuma activewear!
+Excluded from coupons.

+*   Shop Now

+ Bright moves to showcase your summer style,UP TO 50% OFF select styles

+*   Shop All

-Casual Dresses Shorts TopsTanksLooks for couch chillin' or backyard grillin', UP TO 50% OFF
+Casual Dresses Shorts TopsTanks**Looks for couch chillin' ** **or backyard grillin',** **UP TO 50% OFF**
 select styles

 *   Shop All

 ShirtsShorts SwimBig &.
-TallWomen's BrasYoung Men'sArizona UniformsKids' IZOD UniformsKids' Novelty Graphic TeeAlfred DunnerLiz ClaiborneBath TowelMen's St. John's Bay PantsWomen's St. John's Bay PoloMen's UnderwearKids' BasicsWomen's SocksYoung Men's Graphic TeeBig &.
-Tall Graphic TeeMen's Haggar PantsMen's Dress PantsKitchen &.
-DiningWindowBeddingBathUP TO 25% OFF Nike apparelGo longer, faster, higher

-*   Shop All

-*   Women

-*   Men

-*   Girls

-*   Boys

-Shop AllUP TO 30% OFF Looks that are ALL THATScore great deals on these top picks.Shop '90s Nostalgiaselect stylesShop Camo &.
-Utilityselect stylesBeauty on a budgetDouble up the savings with all the essentials.$12.99 Matrix Total Resultsvalue-size shampoos &. conditioners
-select styles
-SEPHORA COLLECTION skincare starting at $8select styles | Excluded from coupons.WomenMenBaby &.
+TallBoysGirlsJuniorsYoung MenUP TO 15% OFF hair &. nail goodiesselect stylesShop trendy faves from Sephora inside JCPenneyExcluded from coupons.WomenMenBaby &.
 KidsShoes

-\*\*Buy one item at regular price, get the second item of equal or lesser value for 50% off or free, while supplies last.
+\*\*Buy one item at regular price, get the second item of equal or lesser value for either 40% off, 50% off or free, as advertised in the specific offer.

 Some items must be same category of merchandise or same gender.
+See store associate or jcp.com for details.

 Show off your #AllAtJCP styleView GalleryMedia Gallery5 of 20 total items loaded in Media GalleryFollow @jcpenney Recommended for You